Automate Start/Stop EC2 Instance Scheduling Based on Tags

 Creating IAM role for Lambda

-3. From the list of AWS Services, choose Lambda.
+3. Choose Lambda from the list of AWS Services.

 Allowing Lambda functions to call AWS services on your behalf